Russell M. Robinson II: Career

-Robinson received his undergraduate degree, Phi Beta Kappa, from Princeton University.
-He earned his law degree from Duke University School of Law, where he was a member of the Order of the Coif, received the Willis Smith Award and served as editor-in-chief of the Duke Law Journal.
 Robinson served as president of the Mecklenburg County Bar, as a member of the board of governors and executive committee for the North Carolina Bar Association and as director of legal services of Southern Piedmont.
-He received the Judge John J. Parker Award Judge John J. Parker Award, an award created by the North Carolina Bar Association to honor members of the North Carolina Bar who have demonstrated excellence and who have rendered distinguished services to the profession, state and nation, in 1993.
+He received the Judge John J. Parker Award an award created by the North Carolina Bar Association to honor members of the North Carolina Bar who have demonstrated excellence and who have rendered distinguished services to the profession, state and nation, in 1993.